Background pattern

 Warnings and precautions:

-Consult your doctor or pharmacist before starting to use Daivonex cream.
+Consult your doctor or pharmacist before starting treatment with Daivonex cream.

 • Daivonex cream should not be used on the face.

-• Wash your hands thoroughly after using Daivonex cream (unless you are using the cream to treat your hands).
-This will help prevent accidental contact with other parts of your body, especially your face and eyes.
+• Wash your hands well after using Daivonex cream (unless you are using the cream to treat your hands).
+This will prevent accidental contact with other parts of your body, especially the face and eyes.

 • Do not exceed the maximum recommended dose (see section 3) to minimize the risk of increased calcium in the blood.